nikuehn/MixedModels_Biases/docs/index.md

 |cov/sd(point estimate) | 0.701| 0.906| 0.558| 0.694|
 |cov()/hat()            | 0.424| 0.803| 0.506| 0.691|

-We see that in this case, the correlation are not well estimated, which is due to the fact that the ucerainty in the random effects is taken into account.
+We see that in this case, the correlation are not well estimated, which is due to the fact that the uncertainty in the random effects is not taken into account.

 Running the Bayesian one-step model on the same simulations leads to better results.